FusedVR/VRStreaming/README.md

 - **For UnityEditor, Open Window->Analysis->Input Debugger and turn on Lock Input to Game View in Options**

 ![Blockchain UI](https://raw.githubusercontent.com/FusedVR/VRStreaming/master/Images~/blockchain.png)

+### Authentication

+Additionally, to help developers get started with building their own blockchain applications / NFTs, a new sample was recently added in the 0.6.1 update, which highlights how developers can authenticate a smart contract deployed on the Polygon network.
+More information will eventually be avaliable on the [nft.games](https://github.com/FusedVR/nft.games) project, which will be used as a means for storing metadata and easily hosting your own NFT.

 # Camera Eye Resolution